 town of Allegany is actually still listed in the Postal Service

 database, even though its post office closed in 1996.
-It has since
+It has

-by the Olean post office.
+handled by the Olean post office.

-Onoville, flippantly named after the townsfolk rejected all other
+Onoville, flippantly named after the townsfolk rejected all

-Dam.
-It is served by the Frewsburg post office.
+1964; it is served by the Frewsburg post office.

 Quaker Bridge was the population center of the town of Elko.
 It

 was most directly affected by the construction of the Kinzua Dam

 and was flooded, destroyed, and all roads leading to it

 rerouted.
 It likely never got to use the ZIP Code that appears